Alameda County Sheriff's Office

 The Sheriff-Coroner is an elected position currently filled by Yesenia Sanchez.
 The previous sheriff, Gregory J. Ahern, served from 2007 to 2023.

 Detention facilities

-The Alameda County Sheriff's Office operates two detention facilities.
+The Alameda County Sheriff's Office operates one jail.
 Santa Rita Jail, located in Dublin, California, is the primary facility that houses most people arrested or convicted of crimes in Alameda County.
-The Glenn Dyer Detention Facility, also known as the North County Jail, houses a smaller number of inmates and is located in Downtown Oakland.
+The Glenn Dyer Detention Facility, also known as the North County Jail, located in Downtown Oakland was closed in 2019 for budgetary reasons.
 Some inmates before they go to Santa Rita Jail they stay at Eden Township Substation, located in San Leandro, California.

 Training and exercises

 The Alameda County Sheriff's Office operates a police academy and training exercises for the greater law enforcement community in the Bay Area.
 The Alameda County Sheriff's Office holds an academy for other agencies too like the Stockton Police Department, Hayward Police Department, San Leandro Police Department, the Alameda Police Department etc...